hidelab/CPPCxN/README.md

 1. Pre-calculate the matrix that holds the disjoint summaries(estimated represent 40% of the geneset pairs).
 2. Pre-calculate the matrix that holds the joint summaries

 ### New C++ code
 Implementing current PCxN functions in Rcpp.
 Four functions have been translated to C++ but at the moment they don't offer a speed advantage (yet).
 More effort will go towards implementing them as effieciently as possible.
 A new function has been created (`precalculate_matrices.cpp`) that pre-calculates both joint and disjoint matrices.
 To gain speed with this function, C++ and multicores have to be used.

+### Other problems
+The original PCxN code was built and run for 1,330 gene sets/pathways.
+When we increased the pathways to 5000, memory issues occcured during execution on sharc (specifically when we were calculating tissues that have more than one GSE).
+One thing we can do is adjust the scripts to clean-up after each loop but still the memory needed at any time will definitely be considerably more than before.
+Only considering a subset of pairs would do wonders for that problem.

 ### Comparisons
 1. [R/C++](https://docs.google.com/spreadsheets/d/18Z3dXQc22dZ0K_BdF5zopYjVm5YCLSJ_TPR49G47ap0/edit?usp=sharing)